valryon/valryon.github.io/_posts/2013-06-18-Using-XNA-and-Monogame-today.md

 **Don't try to have only one big project** file with MSBuild directive symbols, etc. It's a waste of time, it's finally far more easy to sync multiple ``.csproj`` files.

+### 5 - Keep yourself up to date

+Check the [official website](http://monogame.net/), the [twitter](https://twitter.com/MonoGameTeam), the [github repository](https://github.com/mono/MonoGame) to know when new things are released.

+Keep in minds current limitation, such as:

+- Do not use XACT (even if it was quite a good software)
+- Assets format per platforms

 ## See also